How Manual Orders Break Accounting Sync and Tax Accuracy

 Backend-adjusted orders – Discounts, bundles, or special arrangements keyed in after the fact

-They exist because ecommerce businesses aren’t purely self-serve, customers negotiate, reorder in bulk, or need special handling.
+They exist because ecommerce businesses aren’t purely self-serve, customers negotiate, reorder in bulk, or need special handling, or buy outside the usual channels.

 This way, the entire transaction slips through the cracks until month-end reconciliation reveals a gap no one can explain.